Vokkaliga: Namdhari Vokkaligas

 The Namdhari Vokkaliga is the oldest and second largest Vokkaliga sub-group and are concentrated in Malenadu.
 They are also called Malava Gowdas.
 They use the surnames 'Hegde' and 'Gowda'.
 The Namdharis were Jains who converted to Vaishnavism along with their Hoysala King Vishnuvardhana and are followers of Sri Ramanujacharya.

 The Hoysalas were possibly of Namdhari Vokkaliga origin.
 Historians refer to the founders of the Hoysala dynasty as natives of Malenadu based on numerous inscriptions calling them Maleparolganda or "Lord of the Male (hills) chiefs" (Malepas).
 Some historians believe Hoysala originated from Sosevuru (Modern Angadi, Mudigere taluk).
 Hoysalas also strongly supported Kannada language.
 The early Hoysala chiefs had alliances with the Western Ganga Dynasty and claimed to be heirs to the Gangas.
 Several of the major feudatories of the Hoysalas were Vokkaligas.
 Many Vokkaligas migrated into Tamil Nadu under Hoysala rule.

 Some of the Malenadu Vokkaligas took to Lingayatism.
 The Keladi Nayakas were Malava Gowdas of Veerashaiva faith.

 Hallikkar Vokkaliga

 Hallikkar Vokkaligas or Pallikar Vokkaligas are a subsect of Vokkaligas.
 They were mainly engaged in the rearing of cattle.
 According to M. N. Srinivas, the Hallikar were related to the Gollas and Kurubas.
 The namesake is the best in the far-famed Amrit Mahal cattle.

 They are also called Servegars as they were chief herdsmen in the Amrit Mahal Department.
 They use Gowda and Nayak as surnames.

 Tulu and Kodagu Vokkaliga

 Tulu and Arebhase Gowda (Gauda) are the subsect of the Vokkaliga community located primarily in the South Canara District, Kodagu District, Indian state of Karnataka and Bandadka village of Kasaragod, Kerala State.
 They are said to have 10 Kutumba and 18 Bari as their primordial root families, from which a Nūru Mane or "hundred families" arose.

-Jogi (Jogi Vokkaliga)

-Jogi Vokkaligas are mostly found in parts of Chitradurga, Shivamogga, Tumkur and Mandya districts.
-They worship Bhairava.
-They were the teachers (mattpati) of Adichunchanagiri matt during its early days.
-The Jogi are disciples of yoga and traditionally wear saffron-colored clothing.